Leith, Ontario

 In the late 1850s and early 1860s there was a grist mill and a flour mill, an oatmeal mill at Keefer's Creek, a tannery, three stores, a distillery, a dock and several store houses, a church and cemetery, several frame houses, a hotel and stables, a tavern, and both picnic and cricket grounds, as well as a boot and shoe maker, blacksmith, four carpenters and shingle makers, a teacher and a postmaster.
 Mail began to arrive in Leith in 1853, and was delivered from Sydenham (Owen Sound) post office by steamboat bi-weekly to Ainslie Wharf.
 By 2004 only one of the stores remained and the post office had closed.
 Until 2013 the Bays River Restaurant operated in the building which was once the golf course club house and dance hall.
 On a clear day the view from the restaurant across the mouth of the Owen Sound inlet is spectacular.
 The scenic Bayshore Road cuts through the hamlet of Leith and continues along the shoreline for many miles, serving various small laneways for cottagers and shoreline residences.

 Leith is well known for sport fishing.
 In 1921 sea lamprey or lamprey eel (Petromyzon marinus) invaded the Great Lakes through the Welland Canal, though, significantly reducing the numbers of lake trout and whitefish.
 While the lake trout have largely vanished from Lake Huron, rainbow trout and salmon still exist in the lake.
 Since 1988 a species native to Asia, zebra mussels (Dreissena polymorpha), have invaded the Great Lakes, and the Owen Sound area has not been spared.
 Swimmers at Leith have received cuts to their bare feet from the very sharp shells of these little molluscs.
 In the 1990s the Great Lakes were again invaded by the round goby, a small bottom-dwelling fish, which feasts on zebra mussels along with fish eggs and native baby trout.
-Round gobies can often be observed feeding in the shallow waters at the bridge over Telfer Creek in Leith.
+Round gobies can often be observed feeding in the shallow waters at the bridge over Bothwells Creek in Leith.
 The zebra mussel population has been kept at bay.

 An area on the Georgian Bay water between Owen Sound and Leith, simply marked with a green buoy, is known by local salmon and trout anglers as "Thomson's Hole".
 The fishing hole has garnered some of the area's best fishing and is a popular fishing stop during the Owen Sound Salmon Spectacular Derby.
 The fishing hole is known for its extreme depth and its plentiful fishing but is also a popular sailing area.